kubernetes/website/content/en/docs/setup/scratch.md

 ### Apiserver, Controller Manager, and Scheduler

-The apiserver, controller manager, and scheduler will each run as a pod on the master node.
+The apiserver, controller manager, and scheduler will each run as a pod on the control-plane node.

 For each of these components, the steps to start them running are similar: